PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: PET2Rep Benchmark

-In this work, we introduce PET2Rep, the first specialized benchmark designed to evaluate the performance of VLMs for generating radiology reports from PET images.
-PET2Rep is the first PET dataset with paired structured radiology reports.
+We introduce PET2Rep, a comprehensive benchmark designed to evaluate the performance of VLMs for generating radiology reports from PET images.
+PET2Rep is the first PET/CT dataset with paired structured radiology reports.
 A key distinction of PET2Rep is its data sourcing.
-Unlike benchmarks that rely on data aggregated from online repositories, all data in our work were meticulously collected from actual clinical cases across multiple medical centers.
+Unlike benchmarks that rely on data aggregated from online repositories, all data in our work were meticulously collected from actual clinical scenarios.
 This approach guarantees the authenticity and clinical relevance of the benchmark.
 Furthermore, by sourcing directly from clinical settings, we mitigate the risk of data leakage, ensuring that PET2Rep accurately reflects the complexity and diversity of real-world radiological practice.
-The comprehensive workflow of the PET2Rep benchmark is detailed in Table. \ref{Benchmark} and will be elaborated upon in the subsequent sections.
+The comprehensive workflow of the PET2Rep benchmark is detailed in Figure. \ref{Benchmark} and will be elaborated upon in the subsequent sections.